taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/User_Types.md

 	Taikun also has Owner User which can be assigned only to one member of an account.
 Owner Users have the full set of permissions similarly to Partner and are also granted additional access to management of payments.

 !!!
 Note
-	Partners can now white-label Taikun from the partner info section in the user info drawer.
+	Partners can now white-label Taikun CloudWorks from the partner info section in the user info drawer.

 ---